 The amount of bandwidth of your website let you know how much you have to pay for it.
 The larger the site’s bandwidth is, the more it costs you.
 A tip to save is to reduce the file size of web pages, which also means faster loading pages.
-Besides, there is another way to save a half of the bandwidth cost while double the download speed: transit from older purely HTML based designs to more modern development techniques such as CSS and XHTML.
+Besides, there is another way to save half of the bandwidth cost while double the download speed: transit from older purely HTML based designs to more modern development techniques such as CSS and XHTML.

 3. Will our website expose us to the risk of legal action?

 Different countries have different standards for legal website access.
 Based on the legislation of the targeting countries, you should make sure that the website does not expose to the risk of legal action.
-To do so while still widen accessibility of the site, you should ensure that your development team uses the latest web standards as well as understands the key issues in web accessibility.
+To do so while still widen the accessibility of the site, you should ensure that your development team uses the latest web standards as well as understands the key issues in web accessibility.
 Furthermore, let’s do accessibility audits.
-Your site will be safe and accessible to visitor from many areas of the world.
+Your site will be safe and accessible to a visitor from many areas of the world.

 4. How upgradable will the website be?

 Don’t forget to question your developers about the website’s possibility to upgrade.
-Because the cost for maintenance the website is very high, it is necessary to make the site as upgradable as possible.
+Because the cost for maintaining the website is very high, it is necessary to make the site as upgradable as possible.
 Ask the developers to keep the appearance of the site fresh, make it easy to add content in order to meet business needs and bring a competitive advantage over less agile designs, and check to see if they are done properly.

 5. How visible will our site be to search engines such as Google?

 The last thing to be mentioned is the way your site become visible in search engines, especially Google.
-Besides with many tricks and techniques for search engine optimization (SEO), you should focus on the very basics.
+Besides many tricks and techniques for search engine optimization (SEO), you should focus on the very basics.

 - Read More: Outsourcing An App Idea